 A. “Commercial Speech” means speech in which the individual is engaged in commerce, the intended audience is commercial or actual or potential consumers, and the content of the message is commercial.

 B. “Expressive Activities” means activities such as assemblies, exercise of free speech, protests, demonstrations, marches, and picketing protected under the First Amendment to the United States Constitution and Article 1 of the Florida Constitution.
-These activities include, but are not limited to, any lawful oral or written communication of ideas, including all forms of peaceful assembly, protests and speeches; distributing literature; carrying signs, circulating petitions; and the recording and publication, including the Internet publication, of video or audio recorded protected activity in outdoor areas of campus.
-Expressive activity, for purposes of this regulation, does not include commercial speech.
+These activities include, but are not limited to, any lawful oral, demonstrative, or written communication of ideas, including all forms of peaceful assembly, protests and speeches; distributing literature; carrying signs, circulating petitions; and the recording and publication, including the Internet publication, of video or audio recorded protected activity in outdoor areas of campus.
+Expressive Activity, for purposes of this regulation, does not include commercial speech.

 C. “Outdoor areas of campus” means generally accessible areas of the University’s campus in which members of the campus community are commonly allowed, including grassy areas, walkways, or other similar common areas.
-The term does not include outdoor areas of campus to which access is restricted.
+The term does not include outdoor areas of campus that are dedicated for a specific purpose and/or to which access is restricted.
 Outdoor areas of campus specifically do not include any buildings or other indoor facilities.

-D. “Material and substantial disruption” means any conduct, which is not protected by the United States Constitution and Article 1 of the Florida Constitution, that intentionally and significantly hinders another person’s, or group’s expressive rights or activities, or that interferes with, disrupts, or impedes the academic programs or activities, or interferes with, disrupts, or impedes the orderly conduct, processes, and functions of the University.
+D. “Material and substantial disruption” means any conduct, which is not protected by the United States Constitution and Article 1 of the Florida Constitution, that intentionally and significantly hinders another person’s, or group’s expressive rights or Expressive Activities, or that interferes with, disrupts, or impedes the academic programs or activities, or interferes with, disrupts, or impedes the orderly conduct, processes, and functions of the University.

-E. “Restricted Areas” means any portion of campus the University President, or designee, determines on a content-neutral basis, permanently or temporarily, where it would be unreasonable for expressive activities to occur because of disruption or health, safety and welfare considerations.
+E. “Restricted Areas” means any portion of campus which is generally not open or accessible to the public, either permanently or temporarily and/or where the University President, or designee, determines on a viewpoint- and content-neutral basis, permanently or temporarily, where it would be unreasonable for Expressive Activities to occur because of disruption or health, safety, and welfare considerations.

-F. “Time, Place, and Manner” regulation means enforcement of reasonable restrictions on expressive activities are narrowly tailored to a significant University interest, viewpoint and contentneutral, and that leave open ample alternative means of expression.
-Enforcement of time, place, and manner restrictions, whether explicitly listed in this regulation or not, shall be consistent across all individuals and groups without regard to the content or specific viewpoint of expressive activity.
+F. “Time, Place, and Manner” regulation means enforcement of reasonable restrictions on Expressive Activities, when such regulations are narrowly tailored to a significant University interest, that are enforced on a viewpoint- and content-neutral basis, and that leave open ample alternative means of expression.
+Enforcement of time, place, and manner restrictions, whether explicitly listed in this regulation or not, shall be consistent across all individuals and groups without regard to the content or specific viewpoint of Expressive Activity.

 STATEMENT OF REGULATION